chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Fix comment format when not logged in
-#) Test "show replies" AJAX
-#) Add sort-by button to comments
 #) Add Learn More page
 #) Do something to prevent comment spam - Akismet
 #) Change the name outsider to ????